Wiggle-Ryutsuki/CPE112-Queues-Clues/README.md

 ### Prerequisites

+- This program works on MAC and LINUX (due to the the lack of windows.h).
-- A C compiler (gcc)
+- A C compiler (gcc).
-- Terminal or command line access
+- Terminal or command line access.

 ### How To Run The Game

 Compile the code:

     gcc main.c game.c history.c world.c inventory.c asciiart.c hashTable.c -o Game

 Run the game program: